edamtoft/cornelius.legal.site/_practice/employment.markdown

 ---
 title: Civil Law
 identifier: CivilLaw
-layout: home
+layout: contact
-description_text: When you need the advice of a lawyer- about unpaid wages, about your landlord, about a contract, about a lawsuit you want to bring- call and make an appointment.
+description_text: 'When you need the advice of a lawyer- about unpaid wages, about your landlord, about a contract, about a lawsuit you want to bring- call and make an appointment.'
 language: english
 icon: bank
-banner_image: "/assets/columns.jpg"
+banner_image: /assets/columns.jpg
 sitemap: true
 ---

-&nbsp;

-When you are sued, when you need to go to court, when you need to write a &nbsp;will, when you need &nbsp;a contract, when your employer doesn't pay you the wages you are due , ( no matter what your immigration status is), you need a lawyer.
+When you are sued, when you need to go to court, when you need to write a  will, when you need  a contract, when your employer doesn't pay you the wages you are due , ( no matter what your immigration status is), you need a lawyer.
 Call and make an appointment and get the advice of a lawyer.